 I am originally from Milwaukee, Wisconsin and came to Birmingham after teaching in the History Department at West Point.
-My intellectual interests center on European war and society in the modern era, global insurgency and counterinsurgency, America as a world power in the 20th century, as well as international law and the regulation of war.
+My intellectual interests focus on Modern Central and Eastern Europe, modern international history, global insurgency and counterinsurgency, as well as international law and the regulation of war.

 I am the University of Birmingham Principal Investigator (PI) for the European Union CENDARI (Collaborative European Digital Archive Infrastructure) Project.
 This project is creating a digital research infrastructure for the history of the First World War and medieval European culture.

 - The Resurrection and Collapse of Empire in Habsburg Serbia, 1914-1918 (Cambridge University Press, 2009)

 - “Losing Control: The Norm of Occupation in Eastern Europe in the First World War,” in: Legacies of Violence.
 Eastern Europe’s First World War, ed. by Jochen Boehler, Wlodzimierz Borodziej and Joachim von Puttkamer [Europas Osten im 20.
 Jahrhundert.
 Schriften des Imre Kertesz Kollegs Jena, vol. 4] (München: Oldenbourg Verlag, 2013).

 - “Occupation, International Law, and the Habsburg Empire, 1914-1918,” First World War Studies (February 2013): 97-110.